Judah Halevi: Shirei Zion (Songs of Zion)

-Halevi's attachment to the Jewish people is a significant theme in his religious poetry; he identifies his sufferings and hopes with that of the broader group.
+Halevi's attachment to the Jewish people is a significant theme in his religious poetry; he identifies his sufferings and hopes with those of the broader group.
 Like the authors of the Psalms, he sinks his own identity in the wider one of the people of Israel, so that it is not always easy to distinguish the personality of the speaker.
-Though his impassioned call to his contemporaries to return to Zion might have been received with indifference, or even with mockery; his own decision to go to Jerusalem never wavered.
-"Can we hope for any other refuge either in the East or in the West where we may dwell in safety?" he exclaims to one of his opponents (ib.).
-His Zionides give voice both to the Jewish people as a whole and to each individual Jew, and he never lost faith in the eventual deliverance and redemption of Israel and his people:
+Though his impassioned call to his contemporaries to return to Zion might have been received with indifference, or even with mockery, his own decision to go to Jerusalem never wavered.
+"Can we hope for any other refuge either in the East or in the West where we may dwell in safety?" he exclaims to one of his opponents.
+His Zionides gave voice both to the Jewish people as a whole and to each Jew, and he never lost faith in the eventual deliverance and redemption of Israel and his people:

 "Lo!
 Sun and moon, these minister for aye; The laws of day and night cease nevermore: Given for signs to Jacob's seed that they Shall ever be a nation — till these be o'er.
 If with His left hand He should thrust away, Lo! with His right hand He shall draw them nigh."

 One of his Zionides, Tziyyon ha-lo tishali (צִיּוֹן הֲלֹוא תִשְׁאֲלִי), laments the destruction of the temple and puts forth the dream of redemption.
 It is also one of the most famous kinnot Jews recite on Tisha B'Av:Zion, wilt thou not ask if peace's wing / Shadows the captives that ensue thy peace / Left lonely from thine ancient shepherding?
-Lo! west and east and north and south — world-wide / All those from far and near, without surcease / Salute thee: Peace and Peace from every side.Halevi's poems of longing for Israel like Libi baMizrach (לִבִּי בְמִזְרָח) juxtapose love and pain, and dream and reality to express the distance between Spain and the Middle East and his desire to bridge it.
+Lo! west and east and north and south — world-wide / All those from far and near, without surcease / Salute thee: Peace and Peace from every side.Halevi's poems of longing for Israel, like Libi baMizrach (לִבִּי בְמִזְרָח) juxtapose love and pain, and dream and reality to express the distance between Spain and the Middle East and his desire to bridge it.
 He believed he would find true liberation through subservience to God's will in Israel.

 Judah was recognized by his contemporaries and in succeeding generations as "the great Jewish national poet."
-Some of his poetry and writing has also been considered an early expression of support for Jewish nationalism.
+Some of his poetry and writing have also been considered an early expression of support for Jewish nationalism.

 Shirei Galut (Songs of the Diaspora)

-Judah combined descriptions from Scripture with personal and historical Jewish experiences to form another kind of religiously themed poetry.
-He used devices like sound patterns and vivid imagery to evoke the suffering of exile and fear of the destruction of his people as a result of a delayed redemption.
+Judah combined descriptions from Scripture with personal and historical Jewish experiences to create a distinct form of religiously themed poetry.
+He used devices such as sound patterns and vivid imagery to evoke the suffering of exile and the fear of the destruction of his people due to a delayed redemption.